ueberdosis/tiptap/docs/installation/nextjs.md

 If you followed step 1 and 2, you can now start your project with `npm run dev` or `yarn dev`, and open [http://localhost:3000/](http://localhost:3000/) in your favorite browser.
 This might be different, if you’re working with an existing project.

 ## 3. Create a new component
-To actually start using tiptap, you’ll need to add a new component to your app.
+To actually start using Tiptap, you’ll need to add a new component to your app.
 To do this, first create a directory called `components/`.
 Now it's time to create our component which we'll call `Tiptap`.
 To do this put the following example code in `components/Tiptap.js`.

 ```jsx
 import { useEditor, EditorContent } from '@tiptap/react'